dpgraham4401/dpgraham-server/docs/infrastructure/network.md

 ### Subnets

+>
+> Each VPC network is subdivided into subnets, and each subnet is contained within a single region.
+You can have more
+> than one subnet in a region for a given VPC network.
+Each subnet has a contiguous private RFC1918 IP space.

 Subnets are a subdivision of a VPC.
-They are used to isolate resources within a VPC, and for routing traffic within a VPC.
+They allow us to isolate resources and for route traffic within a VPC.
 For example, we can create a subnet (within a specified [CIDR](https://aws.amazon.com/what-is/cidr/) range) for our databases